sebastus/Azure-Task-Manager/README.md

 Operation:

 ATM works by accepting Azure storage queue messages.
 Each message initiates one unit of work.
 Messages are handled in parallel according to the Webjob operational norm.
 To get the scheduled behavior, simply set up messages to be sent at the right time of day.
 Or hook the message transmission to your continuous integration mechanism.
 Message samples are in the repo.
+Look for files with "json" extension.

 Additional capabilities are being added.
 Please post a comment if there are important use cases not currently covered.